MicrosoftDocs/power-automate-docs/articles/us-govt.md

 - [Approvals](./modern-approvals.md) are available, subject to the following:
   * There is no actionable approval support.
 Approval emails will contain links to the Power Automate approvals center for users to respond.
-    * As a result of this, and because guest users cannot access the approvals center, guest users cannot serve as approvers.
+    * Guest users cannot access the approvals center so they cannot serve as approvers.
   * There is no markdown support for approval email.
   * Approvals are not available in DoD tenants.